SeldonIO/seldonio.github.com/configuration.md

 ### Prediction Algorithms<a name="prediction-algorithms"></a>

-At present we only provide predictive scoring algorithms via an [internal micro-service API](external-algorithms.html#online-predictive-scoring).
 The global default configuration is set in:

  * /config/default_prediction_strategy